PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction: Experiments

 \subsection{Cross-page Table Continuation}

-The prior experiment demonstrates that document-level table extraction remains a very challenging problem for current models.
-However, processing entire documents simultaneously is only one potential approach to extracting multi-page tables and only one potential use of the full document collection of our dataset.

-In this experiment, we develop a new task: cross-page table continuation prediction.
-In this task, a model is given a pair of page images, both of which contain tables, and must predict whether the last table on the first page continues onto the second page.
-Such a model could be used as part of a multi-stage process to extract multi-page tables.
+To address the limitations of page-by-page processing, we propose a new task: cross-page table continuation prediction, where a model is given a pair of page images and must predict whether the last table on the first page continues onto the second.
 PubTables-v2 contains 9,866 positive pairs of pages where a table on the first page continues onto the second page.
-For negative samples, we focus only on contiguous pages, each with tables, that each come from the same document as a positive sample.
-By forcing negative samples to come from a document that contains a positive sample, we limit the introduction of stylistic differences between positive and negative samples that the model might exploit for shortcut learning \cite{geirhos2020shortcut}.
+For negative samples, we focus only on contiguous pages, each with tables, that each come from the same document as a positive sample, limiting the potential for shortcut learning \cite{geirhos2020shortcut} to exploit pure stylistic differences.
 This constraint yielded 5,964 negative pairs.
 We illustrate a positive and a negative example in \cref{fig:cross_page_table_continuation}.

 To train a model on this task, we frame it as a binary classification problem where the input is the two contiguous page images that have been concatenated side-by-side.
 This is the first attempt we are aware of at a data-driven approach to multi-page table detection.
 We train two image classification models, ResNet-50 \cite{he2016deep} and ViT-B-16 \cite{dosovitskiy2020image}.
-The results are given in \cref{tab:experiment_cross_page_table_continuation}.

-\texttt{ViT-B-16} outperforms \texttt{ResNet-50}, achieving a near-perfect recall of 0.995 while maintaining a precision of 0.987.
+The results are given in \cref{tab:experiment_cross_page_table_continuation}. \texttt{ViT-B-16} outperforms \texttt{ResNet-50}, achieving a near-perfect recall of 0.995 while maintaining a precision of 0.987.
 The excellent performance of both models suggests that for tables in PubTables-v2, there are strong visual cues to indicate whether a table on one page continues onto the next.

-Among other things, this indicates that table continuation prediction may not be the hardest part of multi-page table recognition.
-For additional results and analysis, please see the Appendix.
+Using this result, we attempt to improve page-by-page document TE by using the ViT model to predict when to merge tables produced by \texttt{dots.ocr}.
+When a continuation is predicted and the adjacent tables have matching column counts, we concatenate them vertically.
+The result of this experiment is given in \cref{tab:page_by_page_document_TE_with_merging_results}.
+As can be seen, model-based cross-page table merging leads to a significant boost in performance, improving $\textrm{GriTS}_{\textrm{Con}}$ from 0.577 to 0.684.